 Requests for transfer credit are considered on a case-by-case basis.
 Students entering with a relevant Master's Degree or other graduate work may request transfer of up to five course units, with approval from the academic advisor.
-To request transfer credit by the end of the first term, the student must complete Form #6 (Credit Transfer) and submit it to the Assistant Dean for Graduate Studies along with a syllabus or course description and official grade report for each course, if course is not recorded on transcripts previously submitted.
+To request transfer credit the first year, the student must complete Form #6 (Credit Transfer) and submit it to the Assistant Dean for Graduate Studies along with a syllabus or course description and official grade report for each course, if course is not recorded on transcripts previously submitted.
+Transfer credit in the second year can be included on the Qualifying Exam form 10.

 All requests for transfer credit must be approved by the student's advisor and the Associate Dean for Graduate Studies, who may consult with the Committee on Graduate Studies.
 Courses approved for transfer may count toward fulfilling Ph.D. course requirements (e.g. general elective and statistics requirements).
-A Master's thesis course may be transferred in as an independent research project (COMM 799), but it will not satisfy the research requirement.
+A Master's thesis course may be transferred in as an independent research project (COMM 7990), but it will not satisfy the research requirement.

-ADVANCED PROJECT IN A MEDIUM (COMM 699)
+ADVANCED PROJECT IN A MEDIUM (COMM 6990)

-Students may earn one graduate credit per semester for an advanced project in a medium (COMM 699) AFTER completing the first semester as a degree candidate.
+Students may earn one graduate credit per semester for an advanced project in a medium (COMM 6990) AFTER completing the first semester as a degree candidate.
 If the student proposes the project is worth more than one credit per semester, the student must petition the Committee on Graduate Studies.
-The proposal for COMM 699 must be written in a specified form and approved by both the student's project supervisor and the academic advisor; if these are the same person, another member of the ASC Standing Faculty must approve the proposal as well.
+The proposal for COMM 6990 must be written in a specified form and approved by both the student's project supervisor and the academic advisor; if these are the same person, another member of the ASC Standing Faculty must approve the proposal as well.
 The proposal must be submitted using Form #8 Advanced Project in a Medium during the registration period for the term during which the work is to be done.
 Please ask the Assistant Dean for details.

-INDEPENDENT RESEARCH PROPOSAL (COMM 799)
+INDEPENDENT RESEARCH PROPOSAL (COMM 7990)

-Students may earn graduate credit for an independent research project (COMM 799).
-The proposal for COMM 799 must contain an introduction, literature review, methods section, conclusion, and budget.
-The proposal must be approved by both the student's project supervisor and academic advisor; if these are the same person, another member of the ASC Standing Faculty must approve the proposal as well.
+Students may earn graduate credit for an independent research project (COMM 7990).
+The proposal for COMM 7990 must contain an introduction, literature review, methods section, conclusion, and budget.
+The proposal must be approved by both the student's project supervisor and academic advisor; if these are the same person.
 The proposal must be submitted with the appropriate form during the registration period for the term during which the work is to be done.
 For details about the format of the Independent Research Proposal, see Form #7 (Independent Research Proposal).